 If on leaving CaixaForum you come to the Pavilion you will get a 50% discount on your ticket, and if on leaving the Pavilion you go to CaixaForum, you will get the ticket at half price.

-Benefit from a 50% discount on the second ticket until 6 June.
+Benefit from a 50% discount on the second ticket until end of August.
 Come see us and learn what links us to our neighbour.